CalamityAdam/iot/react/projects/pokedex/pokedex_ii.md

 ### Redirecting

 Once the posting is complete we want the application to redirect to the newly created Pokemon.
-We need to wait, however, because we need this Pokemon's ID in order to push to that URL.
+We need to wait, however, because we need this Pokemon's id in order to push to that URL.
 We will only have this id after the response has come back from the server, so we can tack on another `.then` after our promise resolves and redirect from there.

 Make sure that your `createPokemon` action creator returns the promise and that any `.then` calls you tack onto the end return the pokemon.